-Wherever we travel, we’re always on the lookout for animals, hoping to spot a black bear foraging for berries, elk browsing, or otters playing in the waves.
+Wherever we travel, we’re always on the look-out for animals, hoping to spot a black bear foraging for berries, elk browsing, or otters playing in the waves.
 Even a surprise visit from a curious wee mouse in our campsite is enough to turn an ordinary night into an entertaining and memorable evening.
-I tend to be less enthusiastic about birds unless they’re birds of prey.
-Nonetheless, birds are critters and after two months in Switzerland, we’re feeling the lack of wildlife.
+We tend to be less enthusiastic about birds unless they’re birds of prey.
+Nonetheless, birds are critters too and after two months in Switzerland, we’re feeling the lack of wildlife.
 So despite looming rain clouds, we headed to Lake Neuchatel for a day of hiking at the Grande Caricaie, the largest wetlands in the country.

-Scroll to the bottom for a parking info and a map of our hiking route.
+Travel Tip: Scroll to the bottom for a parking info and a map of our hiking route.

-Though the main trail through the Grande Cariçaie doesn’t follow the edge of the lake, it’s a nice path through the woods with intermittent side trails to the lake’s edge.
+Though the main trail through the Grande Caricaie doesn’t follow the edge of the lake, it’s a nice path through the woods with intermittent side trails to the lake’s edge.

 Venturing down several of these small trails allowed us to admire the heavy storm clouds as they rolled down off the Jura Mountains, converging on us from both the north and northwest.

 We found a great little shell beach to sit and watch the show.

 After leaving the wetlands, we struck off down a new road to explore a different route home.
 What started out as a narrow gravel, then dirt road became a narrower path just barely wide enough for our borrowed Toyota Yaris.

 With no turn around, we backed the quarter-mile or so to the last fork in the road and found a new, new route home.
 We figured our friends who loaned us the car would appreciate it if we didn’t take their Yaris 4byin in the Swiss wetlands.

-- Parking is free (see map below), as are the wetlands.
+Parking is free (see map below), as are the wetlands.

-- Swimming, canoeing, and kayaking are allowed in some areas of the lake and are marked with giant yellow buoys to indicate no public access or wooden pilings to mark public access.
+Swimming, canoeing, and kayaking are allowed in some areas of the lake and are marked with giant yellow buoys to indicate no public access or wooden pilings to mark public access.